DEIGirls/RGSoC2015/README.md

 # RGSoC2015

-Hello, we are the DEIGirls and our project is Living Style Guides!
+Hello, we are the DEIGirls and our project is Lotus!

 Team:
 Ines Coelho - https://github.com/inescoelho